 Figure 48: Section showing indicative dimensions for secondary roads.
-In some places tree verges may be omitted
+In some places tree verges may be omitted from one or both sides, and parking bays may alternate with tree verges.

 - Shared carriageway (neighbourhood traffic).
 Traffic calming measures may be introduced at key locations. - Green verge with medium trees.
 The latter are optional but would be positive additions. - 3.
 Parking bay (may also be inset into verges). - 4.
 Footway. - Residential frontage with boundary hedges and front gardens.